stephen-bunn/prompt-toolkit-action-completer/docs/source/getting-started.rst

 ===============

 | **Welcome to Action Completer!**
-| This page should hopefully provide you with enough information to get you started defining, serializing, and validating config instances.
+| This page should hopefully provide you with enough information to get you started
+| with defining actions, groups, and parameters for use with prompt-toolkit.

 Installation and Setup
 ======================